MehranDHN/KG4OPennResources/README.md

 <img src="imgsrc/Qry01.JPG" alt="Query 01">
 **Query 01**

-### 2. List folios of a specified manuscript with image URLs,image dimension and the folio's label.
+### 2. List folios of a specified manuscript with image URLs, image dimension and the folio's label.
 This query retrieves all folios of specified manuscript.

 ```sparql